caseyg/awesome/TOPICS.md

 *   [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered search engine.
 It is an Open source alternative to Perplexity AI

-## artificial-intelligence

-*   [camel-ai/owl](https://github.com/camel-ai/owl) - 🦉 OWL: Optimized Workforce Learning for General Multi-Agent Assistance in Real-World Task Automation

-*   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

-*   [ItzCrazyKns/Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered search engine.
-It is an Open source alternative to Perplexity AI

-*   [LangbaseInc/BaseAI](https://github.com/LangbaseInc/BaseAI) - BaseAI — The Web AI Framework.
-The easiest way to build serverless autonomous AI agents with memory.
-Start building local-first, agentic pipes, tools, and memory.
-Deploy serverless with one command.

-*   [different-ai/embedbase](https://github.com/different-ai/embedbase) - A dead-simple API to build LLM-powered apps

-*   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
-Our mission is to provide the tools, so that you can focus on what matters.

 ## task-automation

 *   [camel-ai/owl](https://github.com/camel-ai/owl) - 🦉 OWL: Optimized Workforce Learning for General Multi-Agent Assistance in Real-World Task Automation